Clicky

 They provide an extra layer of protection to our individual food packets.

-And for final storage in a garage, for instance, you can then put the Mylar bags in plastic-lidded bins or feed buckets with lids.
-Easy to move, water-proof, bug-proof, and air-tight!
+And for final storage in a garage, for instance, put the Mylar bags in plastic-lidded bins or feed buckets with lids.
+Doing this makes it easy to move, is water-proof, bug-proof, and air-tight!

 Our Great Wall of...
 Dehydrated Food and Canned Goods!